terminal42/contao-notification_center/UPGRADE.md

   like `##something-not-token-related##` in your message, and you should be able to write this.
 * The `filenames` token introduced in 1.7 has been removed.
 It's a very specific use case which can be provided very easily as a third party bundle now (not easily possible before and thus part of the core in 1.7).
+* The `member_*` tokens in the `lost_password` notification type used to contain the raw database values, they are now formatted the same way as in all the other notification types.
+Use `member_raw_*` if you need to access the raw values.

 NOTE: Please, thoroughly test all your processes involving notifications after the upgrade.
 Make sure all the tokens you've used are still working!